WordPress/gutenberg/CONTRIBUTING.md

 Gutenberg is a Node.js-based project, built primarily in JavaScript.

-The easiest way to get started is by running the Local Environment setup script, `./bin/setup-local-env.sh`.
+The easiest way to get started (on MacOS, Linux, or Windows 10 with the Linux Subsystem) is by running the Local Environment setup script, `./bin/setup-local-env.sh`.
 This will check if you have everything installed and updated, and help you download any extra tools you need.

-If you prefer to set things up manually, be sure to have <a href="https://nodejs.org/en/">Node.js installed first</a>.
+For other version of Windows, or if you prefer to set things up manually, be sure to have <a href="https://nodejs.org/en/">Node.js installed first</a>.
 You should be running a Node version matching the [current active LTS release](https://github.com/nodejs/Release#release-schedule) or newer for this plugin to work correctly.
 You can check your Node.js version by typing `node -v` in the Terminal prompt.

 You should also have the latest release of <a href="https://npmjs.org">npm installed</a>, npm is a separate project from Node.js and is updated frequently.
 If you've just installed Node.js which includes a version of npm within the installation you most likely will need to also update your npm install.
 To update npm, type this into your terminal: `npm install npm@latest -g`